ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 ### Dynamically-evaluated code inside snippets
 It is possible to add dynamically-evaluated code to snippet bodies (UltiSnips calls this "code interpolation").
 Shell script, Vimscript, and Python are all supported.
-Interpolation is covered in `:help UltiSnips-interpolation` and in UltiSnips screencast [Episode 4: Python Interpolation](http://www.sirver.net/blog/2012/03/31/fourth-episode-of-ultisnips-screencast/).
+Interpolation is covered in `:help UltiSnips-interpolation` and in the UltiSnips screencast [Episode 4: Python Interpolation](http://www.sirver.net/blog/2012/03/31/fourth-episode-of-ultisnips-screencast/).
-I will only cover two examples I subjectively find to be most useful:
+I will only cover two examples I subjectively find to be most useful for LaTeX:

-1. making certain snippets expand only the trigger is typed in LaTeX math environments, which is called *custom context* expansion, and
+1. making certain snippets expand only when the trigger is typed in LaTeX math environments, which is called *custom context* expansion, and

-1. accessing characters captured by regular expression trigger's capture groups.
+1. accessing characters captured by a regular expression trigger's capture group.

 #### Custom context expansion and VimTeX's syntax detection
 UltiSnips's custom context features (see `:help UltiSnips-custom-context-snippets`) give you essentially arbitrary control over when snippets expand, and one *very* useful LaTeX application is expanding a snippet only if its trigger is typed in a LaTeX math context.